Jabal al-Malaika

-Jabal e-Malaika (جبل الملائكة) is a sand hill at Badr, in the Hejaz region of Saudi Arabia.
+Jabal al-Malaika (جبل الملائكة) is a sand hill at Badr, in the Hejaz region of Saudi Arabia.
 It is 757 m high and 1964 m long and was the site, where, according to Islam, angels came and assisted the prophet Muhammad and the early Muslims in the Battle of Badr, that was fought on 13 March 624 (17 Ramadan 2 AH).

 Battle of Badr

 The battle was fought on March 13, 624 (17 Ramadan 2 AH) at the valley located in front of the hill.
 It occurred between a force from the Muslim community of Medina led by Muhammad, and a force led by Abu Jahl and others from Mecca.
 The battle was the first military encounter between the Meccans and the Muslims.

 According to several hadiths and Quran verses, like Surah Al Imran and Sahih Muslim, Jabal e-Malaika was the hill that 3,000 angels, and later 5,000, were sent upon to help the Muslims win the battle.
 Jibreel led 500 angels from the right side, while Mikaeel led 500 other angels from the left side, eventually being replaced by Ali, who was sent by the prophet to lead those angels.
 According to Islamic sources, the help of the angels was a big part in the battle ending in a victory for the Muslims.